jgitlin-p21/chef-server/PRIOR_RELEASE_NOTES.md

     # prevent erchef from starting if queue is at capacity
     rabbitmq['prevent_erchef_startup_on_full_capacity'] = false

-    # If true and capacity is reached, the chef server `/_status` endpoint
+    # If true and capacity is reached, the cINC Server `/_status` endpoint
     # will report 500 when the analytics queue is at capacity.
     rabbitmq['queue_at_capacity_affects_overall_status'] = false